Rudram (missile): Rudram-2

 The release flight trial was conducted in 2022 from Sukhoi Su-30MKI.
-The first test of the anti radiation of the Rudram-2 was reported in July 2023.
+The first test of the anti radiation of the RudraM-II was reported in July 2023.
 It has a range of 300 km and has an additional Imaging Infrared (IIR) seeker.
 The missile can be fired from Sukhoi Su-30MKI and Mirage 2000.

-The Rudram-2 missile was successfully flight-tested from a Sukhoi-30MKI fighter off the coast of Odisha on 29 May 2024.
+The RudraM-II missile was successfully flight-tested from a Sukhoi-30MKI fighter off the coast of Odisha on 29 May 2024.
 The propulsion system and control & guiding algorithm were validated by the test.
 It will replace Kh-31s in IAF inventory.
 The missile can be launched from a range of altitudes and can identify signals from radars and enemy radio frequencies at ranges more than 100 km.
 It has Lock-On-Before/After-Launch systems installed, which allow for flexible targeting.
 The missile also has an internal guidance system that allows it to find its way to the target on its own after launch.

+The flight trials of RudraM-II missiles were conducted successfully from a Sukhoi-30MKI fighter off the coast of Odisha on 2 June 2026.
+The tests were conducted under extreme release conditions with critical flight trajectory to validate all the subsystems.
+The target was pre-defined and struck with high accuracy.
+Flight data captured via instruments deployed at the Integrated Test Range confirmed all test objectives were met.
+At least three flight trials of the missile has been conducted with the one in May 2024 being the first full-configuration trial.

+Rudram-3

+Two Rudram-3 missiles fitted on a modified Su-30MKI were successfully used in release trials by DRDO and IAF in July 2025.
+In addition to ensuring electrical interface compatibility through MIL-STD-1553B data bus, mission computer, and display processors in accordance with the electrical interface control document specified by Research Center Imarat, the modification includes modifications to weapon stations and a specially designed bomb rack made to carry Rudram-3.

+DRDO successfully tested Rudram-3 in captive flight on Su-30MKI in March 2026.
+The technical team was able to assess the system's structural limitations, airflow dynamics, and electronic compatibility without carrying out a real launch.
+The missile maintained total structural soundness over a broad range of operational altitudes, velocities, and aerial maneuvers.

 Order and induction

 It has been reported that after six to seven additional tests, Rudram-1 will be inducted in the Indian Air Force by 2022.
 The missile's passive homing head can detect, classify and engage targets over a wide band of frequencies as programmed.

-The Indian Air Force submitted a proposal to the Ministry of Defence in November 2022 to buy Rudram-1 missiles for ₹14000 crore.
+The Indian Air Force submitted a proposal to the Ministry of Defence in November 2022 to buy Rudram-1 missiles for ₹1400 crore.
 The Defence Acquisition Council (DAC) granted Rudram-1 the Acceptance of Necessity (AoN) on 22 December 2022.